Leo-rojo/Leo-rojo.github.io/_pages/about.md

 ---

 ## About Me
-I am a final-year PhD student in Telematic Engineering at Universidad Carlos III de Madrid.
+I have recently completed my Ph.D. in Telematic Engineering at Universidad Carlos III de Madrid.
-I am currently in the process of writing my dissertation and expect to complete it soon.
 My research focuses on user empowerment and the application of machine learning methodologies in video streaming, with a particular focus on HTTP Adaptive Streaming (HAS).
 My primary expertise lies in the distribution phase of the streaming pipeline,